10% of the sale from this print will be donated to Palestine Children's Relief Fund. You will receive a donation receipt in the mail.

 At the most basic level, Miranda’s mural quoted a recognizable work of western, sacred art—Michelangelo’s Pietà—to make a point about the equal value of Palestinian Muslim life.
 But in her painting and her words, she does more than that. ...
 Miranda makes the case that everyone inhabits and can lay claim to the universal story represented by “the Pietà.”
 Empathy is borne when you stand in the shoes of another; Miranda calls upon the west to reflect on its own history and recognize that the Muslim traditions that are disparaged in some quarters are in fact part of the western tradition.

-Lisa M. Rafanelli, Michelangelo's Vatican Pietà and its Afterlives (publication forthcoming with Routledge/Taylor and Francis).
+Lisa M. Rafanelli, Michelangelo's Vatican Pietà and its Afterlives published by Routledge/Taylor and Francis.